ambrosus/ambrosus-node/README.md

 yarn dev:start:atlas
 ```

+## Running your own node
+To run your own node in ambrosus network see [ambrosus-nop](https://github.com/ambrosus/ambrosus-nop).

 ## Running in production mode
-### This is instruction for developers.
-To run your own node in Ambrosus network see [ambrosus-nop](https://github.com/ambrosus/ambrosus-nop).

 This project shouldn't be running on it own.
 See [ambrosus-nop](https://github.com/ambrosus/ambrosus-nop) to find
 start scripts.
 For additional information about running in test mode contact ambrosus development team.